 Where can I see the best fall foliage in Tennessee?

 The peak foliage in Tennessee is perhaps one of the most incredible aspects of the state during the year.
 The state simply explodes with color, making trips to the Great Smoky Mountains definitely worth the investment.
 Indulge in a walk around Radnor Lake or drive the Natchez-Trace as you seek the full autumn experience in the Volunteer State.

 Why should I visit Tennessee in the fall?

 Tennessee is at its most beautiful in the fall.
-The weather is great, and there’s no better time to experience the beauty of the Volunteer State than when it’s doused in colors of red, orange and burnt yellow and there are leaves changing color in Tennessee.
-Visit for the fruit picking and fall festivals, visit for the excitement around Oktoberfest and the musical fun that heralds a new season.
+The weather is great and there’s no better time to experience the beauty of the Volunteer State than when it’s doused in colors of red, orange, and burnt yellow.
+Visit for the fruit picking and fall festivals, for the excitement around Oktoberfest, and for the musical fun that heralds a new season.
 There’s nothing like the gorgeous face of Tennessee to get you excited for fall!